chelsealiz/panelBox/README.md

 Downloading
 ============

+For basic use, download the "dist" file directly from this site for the minified versions.

-Download panelBox.js and panelBox.css directly from this site.
+For developmental use, download panelBox.js and panelBox.css directly from this site.

 Demo
 =====